HarkerGameDevelopmentClub/Tutorial-Series-1-Resources/Part1.md

 ```
 Congratulations!
 You've created a working JavaFX project!

+For the remainder of this part, you will be dealing with more game architecting, not just JavaFX library calls.
+Make sure that you understand the ideas behind the frame loop and the keyboard input handling system.

 ## The frame loop
 You will now learn how to add a frame loop to the Main class.
 The frame loop is an essential component of any game.
 It manages the process of updating the game state and re-drawing the entire game every frame, 60 times a second.
 The first method that you will create is the `nextFrame()` method, which will be called every frame: